 While I was never a big fan of Subway when I was a meat-eater, I’ve found that since turning to more of a plant-based diet, I do occasionally enjoy a good veggie sub; fortunately, there are more subway restaurants attached to gas stations than any other on-the-go eatery.
 Needless to say, Subway was my go-to.
 I also took along a bag of corn tortillas, so I would eat half of the sub on bread, then tortillas for the other half.

 Finally, after driving 2000 miles, we found our way to Fort Walton Beach.

 Seeing that we were at the beach, I did indulge in a skinny margarita that paired perfectly with my Mahi tacos (minus the tortillas and rice).
-Typically, I only drink vodka and soda or Prosecco, but when at the beach, one must indulge a bit.
+Typically, I drink vodka and soda or wine, but when at the beach, one must indulge a bit.

 The highlight of our trip to Florida was definitely seeing my wingman, Michelle.
 Michelle and I trained together (religiously) before Wes and I moved to Korea.
 She recently began coaching as well, and while I would have loved to have taken her class, Florida was all about chilling and celebrating my birthday, so we opted for a local brewery 🙂

 After Florida, we made our way north to Alabama to see my family.
 Although it rained literally the entire visit, it was nice to have some downtime.
 My favorite part of visiting home is sitting around the kitchen table with my mom.
 We will drink coffee and kiki for hours and hours.
 They finally got to meet Jack, and of course, they were obsessed with our little muppet.